scoulomb/home-assistant/2025-new-gen-setup/flint3-router/5-other-test-on-vpn-with-slate-7.md

 What I did when configuring also 2G, 5G and 6G with same SSID <!-- ideal here is same MLO --> or if changing router (same ssid/pwd to not reconfigure all devices).

+Note: when disabled 2g network lost avr, fixed it by disconnecting for a while and plug again, similar to [samsung db d 8500](../../sound-video/bd-d8500-setup.md)

+For HEOS to not connect to 2G network I configured same SSID `scoulomb` for 5G and 6G network.
+And call 2.4G network `scoulomb-legacy-iot`, this enabled to play blue-ryay plug to AVR in multiroom without lag.
+See link between WiFi version and bands at [section 2](./2-Flint3-router-setup-BYTEL.md#summary-of-wifi-80211-standard-wi-fi-wifi-6e7-name-and-band-that-can-be-used)

+If AVR lost network unplug it 5min.(confirmed twice)

 ✅ **Summary Table**

 | Mode          | Seamless Roaming       | Smart Routing | Speed Impact | Setup Complexity |